-So first we’ll look at who Orion is in mythology, the stars
+So first we’ll take a quick look at who Orion is in mythology, the stars

 Orion’s Place in the Sky

 Located on the celestial equator, Orion is visible across the world.
 Numerous cultures widely recognize the distinctive pattern of Orion.
 Often depicted as a person, the ancient Greeks saw him as kneeling; his left hand stretched out, holding his shield with his right hand holding a club raised above his head.
 Two bright stars, Betelgeuse and Rigel, respectively, mark his right shoulder and left foot.
 His belt is formed by three stars, in a distinctive line.
 Finally, “The Sword of Orion” hangs from his belt, comprised of a sizeable gaseous nebula and three more stars.

 Orion’s focus appears to be the constellation Taurus, the bull, which looks to be charging at him.
 But his real focus is the constellation Scorpio on the nearly opposite side of the sky from Orion.
 These two constellations are locked in an eternal chase across the heavens.
 To learn more about the myths involved with Orion, read our article, Orion the Hunter – King of the Winter Sky.

 The Stars of Orion

 Orion contains two of the skies’ brightest stars – Rigel and Betelgeuse.
 These two stars make an exciting pair.
 They also form opposite corners of Orion’s outline.
 Three stars form a line midway between Rigel and Betelguese, appearing like a belt on his torso.
 Another series of stars and nebula nearby the belt form his sword.
 Once you learn the pattern, it stands out in all but the most light-polluted night skies.